 Investigating the medical, social, and political impacts of marijuana from multiple perspectives

-Our marijuana research looks at an array of aspects, from biological markers and effects on the brain to societal implications of medical, recreational, and underage use to the potential impact of legalization on product control and public policy.
+We look at an array of aspects, from biological markers and effects on the brain to societal implications of medical, recreational, and underage use to the potential impact of legalization on product control and public policy.

 Chemical Characterization, Formulation, and Distribution